Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Foundations of PSOA Knowledge Representation

 For dependent descriptors that are dependent slots a simple encoding is as follows.
-For a pair of a predicate p and a slot name s, a new slot name s{\tt @}p is introduced, where ``{\tt @}'' is assumed to be a reserved infix character indicating that the slot name is used `at' the predicate.
-For example, the perspectival atom {\tt John\#Student(dept+>Math)} would become the perspeneutral atom {\tt John\#Student(dept@Student->Math)}, while {\tt John\#Teacher(dept+>Physics)} would become {\tt John\#Teacher(dept@Teacher->Physics)}, etc. A disadvantage of this encoding is that, as one new name, s{\tt @}p is indivisible, hence s1{\tt @}p1 (e.g., {\tt dept@Student}) and s1{\tt @}p2 (e.g., {\tt dept@Teacher}) appear as different as, say, s1{\tt @}p1 and s2 (e.g., {\tt income}).
+For a pair of a predicate $p$ and a slot name $s$, a new slot name $s${\tt @}$p$ is introduced, where ``{\tt @}'' is assumed to be a reserved infix character indicating that the slot name is used `at' the predicate.
+For example, the dependent atom {\tt John\#Student(dept+>Math)} would become the independent atom {\tt John\#Student(dept@Student->Math)}, while {\tt John\#Teacher(dept+>Physics)} would become {\tt John\#Teacher(dept@Teacher->Physics)}, etc. A disadvantage of this encoding is that, as one new name, $s${\tt @}$p$ is indivisible, hence $s_1${\tt @}$p_1$ (e.g., {\tt dept@Student}) and $s_1${\tt @}$p_2$ (e.g., {\tt dept@Teacher}) appear as different as, say, $s_1${\tt @}$p_1$ and $s_2$ (e.g., {\tt income}).
 A further problem is lack of scalability: The combinatorics of concatenating\footnote{Since we use the abridged PSOA syntax, e.g. omitting indicators for local constants, we just need to concatenate the slot names.
 In the internal unabridged PSOA syntax, a slightly more involved combination of slot names would be needed.} a slot name with (``{\tt @}'' and) predicates to form new slot names leads to multiplicative growth in the number of slot names, which creates issues for KB interchange.
 In particular, for real-world applications, the slot name vocabulary (e.g., a subPropertyOf taxonomy) may well become unmanageable.

 Another encoding would make use of slots as (syntactically) `higher-order' functions.
-For a pair of a predicate p and a slot name s, a new complex slot name s(p) is introduced, where the slot name s becomes a function taking the predicate p (hence `higher-order') as the only argument.
-For example, the perspectival atom {\tt John\#Student(dept+>Math)} would become the perspeneutral atom {\tt John\#Student(dept(Student)->Math)}.
+For a pair of a predicate $p$ and a slot name $s$, a new complex slot name $s$($p$) is introduced, where the slot name s becomes a function taking the predicate $p$ (hence `higher-order') as the only argument.
+For example, the dependent atom {\tt John\#Student(dept+>Math)} would become the independent atom {\tt John\#Student(dept(Student)->Math)}.
 This encoding would not have the vocabulary scalability problem since no new symbols are needed.
 A problem is the encoding-caused transition from function-free (Datalog-like) PSOA RuleML languages to function-using (Hornlog-like) ones, which are even `higher-order'.

 A third conceivable, quite different, translation, basically employing a context for each perspective, will be discussed in Section~\ref{sec:conc}.

 An obvious disadvantage of all these translations is the issue of unique inverse translation for reserved symbols such as ``{\tt @}'' and for encoding constructs such as complex terms like {\tt dept(Student)}.